garry-cotton/pyss/notes_developmentSteps.md

 conda env update -f environment.yml pip install -e . --upgrade

+- if using vscode, install the kernel in a non-vscode terminal to avoid errors and clashes with snap

 ### steps to begin dev
 - activate conda env
 - install library in editable mode using pip